osLeonardo/ai-chatbot/README.md

     - Go to the [Cohere website](https://cohere.ai/) and sign up for an account.
     - Navigate to the API section and generate a new API key.

-4. Create a `.env` file in the root directory and add your Cohere API key:
+4. Edit the `.env` file in the root directory with your Cohere API key:
     ```env
     COHERE_KEY="your_cohere_api_key"
     ```